springernature/frontend-toolkits/toolkits/global/packages/global-forms/README.md

 Radios are always grouped together in a `fieldset`, so the group label (“Animal”, here) renders as a `legend` not a `label`.

-You might want to show users an additional field when they select a radio.
+You might want to show users an additional field when they select a particular radio.
 For example, revealing a text input field for them to give more specific information about the option they’ve selected.

 These fields can have any properties of a standard form field.
 Set these properties using the `fields` property (an array), like this: